Noah-Xendd/text-animation/readme.md

 ```

 ### Add data attributes
-The main attribute is the `data-nei` attribute, here you define what animation you want upon visibility (see the commands section):
+The main attribute is the `data-nei` attribute, here you define what animation you want upon visibility (see animation attributes):

 ```html
 <h1 data-nei="show-text">This sentence will be animated word for word.</h1>